Sage-Bionetworks/aws-infra/README.md

 the peering connection to the VPN.
 That allows the VPN to direct traffic to this VPC.

+## Validation
+We have setup the CI to syntax validate cloudformation templates with cfn-lint.

+## Tests
+We have setup the CI to test cloudformation templates with [taskcat](https://github.com/aws-quickstart/taskcat).
+Tests get run in the AWS Admincentral account.

 ## Continuous Integration
-We have configured Travis to deploy CF template to an S3 bucket on AWS Admincentral account.
+We have configured the CI to deploy CF template to an S3 bucket on the AWS Admincentral account.

 # Contributions